socadk/design-practice-repository/artifact-templates/SDPR-APIDescription.md

 > *An API Description answers the following questions: "Which knowledge should be shared between an API provider and its clients?
 How should this knowledge be documented?"* <!-- MAP quote -->

 ### Motivation (Addressed Information Need)
-Quoting the context section of the [API Description pattern](https://microservice-api-patterns.org/patterns/foundation/APIDescription) on the MAP website, let's assume that "a service provider has decided to expose one or more API operations in an API endpoint; the number, name, and synopsis of these API calls have not been specified yet.
+Quoting the context section of the [API Description pattern](https://microservice-api-patterns.org/patterns/foundation/APIDescription) on the MAP website, let us assume that "a service provider has decided to expose one or more API operations in an API endpoint; the number, name, and synopsis of these API calls have not been specified yet.
 Therefore, developers of clients (i.e., Web and mobile app developers implementing [Frontend Integrations](https://microservice-api-patterns.org/patterns/foundation/FrontendIntegration) or the system integrators writing adapters for [Backend Integrations](https://microservice-api-patterns.org/patterns/foundation/BackendIntegration)) are not yet able to code service invocations and do not know what to expect in responses.
 Furthermore, supplemental interface descriptions are missing as well, including informal explanations of the meaning of the API calls (e.g., parameters in message representations, effects on application state in the API implementation) and related qualities (e.g., idempotency, transactionality)."

 * "How can API client and API provider make their agreement on the functional aspects of service invocation (e.g., data transfer representations and invocation prerequisites) explicit?
 * How can this functional information be amended with other technical specification elements (e.g., protocol headers, security policies, fault records) and business-level documentation (e.g., call semantics, API owner, billing information, support procedures, versioning)?"